denisdbell/easy-url-monitor/README.md

 **TO DO**

-- Add unit and integration tests
+- Add unit and integration tests.
-- Add ability to modify the configuration file from the web interface
+- Add ability to modify the configuration file from the web interface.
-- Add functionilty to send emai when URLl is inactive.
+- Add functionilty to send emai when URL is inactive.
-- Add rich reporting and dashboards
+- Add rich reporting and dashboards.
 - Create script to install eum as a service so that it can be stared and stopped.
-- Add it to the apt repository
+- Add it to the apt repository.